GFLY-PAPER/GraphFly/README.md

 # GraphFly focus on dependency-flow exploiting.

 GraphFly generates the D-trees of initial graph.
-And the initial graph is divided into many dependency-flows. python main.py
+And the initial graph is divided into many dependency-flows.

+   $ python main.py

 GraphFly can be easily integrated in existing streaming graph systems.
-Following commands is we use GraphBolt systems (https://github.com/pdclab/graphbolt) to execute dependency-flows:

-Execution commands for graph algorithms based on dependency-flows processing.
+Following commands is we use GraphBolt systems (https://github.com/pdclab/graphbolt) to execute graph algorithms based on dependency-flows processing:

    $ ./BFS -source 1 -numberOfUpdateBatches 1 -nEdges 100000
 -streamPath ../inputs/live-journal/[edge streams file] -outputFile /tmp/output/bfs_log ../inputs/livejournal/